Friends of the Farm and Garden

 - 50% off one shopping trip at the Farm & Garden's Market Cart, where fresh produce is sold twice a week from early June through October

-- Subscriptions to the quarterly Friends' publication, the News & Notes
+- Subscription to the quarterly Friends' publication, the News & Notes of the UCSC Farm & Garden

-- Free admission to the Fall Harvest Festival and discounts on Friends' workshops and classes
+- Free admisson to the Fall Harvest Festival and discounts on Friends' workshops and classes

 - Advance notice of our popular plant sales, workshops, classes, and other events